My Audio System in my hobbit hole

 ③cleaning of rail

-In fact, the slide friction of linear tracking arm on rail is higher than the rotational friction of pivotted swing arm.
+In fact, slide friction on linear trackers is higher than rotational friction of pivotted swing arm.
 To keep slide friction low and steady is difficult: not maintenance-free.

 Tone Arms (standing alone) Micro MA-505 (1976) Dynamic balance arm with detachable shell